hechtoid/hyenaHum/README.md

 ## WebAudioAPI

 * A complex aspect of the new web audio standard is the ability to link different audio "nodes" together to control noise inputs.
-It was difficult for me to handle multiple noise nodes all connecting to the same master node,
+It was difficult for me to handle multiple noise nodes all connecting to the same master node, and being a relatively new technology forum posts and error messages were not as helpful as they could be.
-    * I solved this through a switch statement controlling every aspect of the connection and disconnection:
+    * I came up with my own solution, crafting a switch statement controlling every aspect of the connection and disconnection:

             function noiseSelect() {
                 switch (noiseSelector.value) {